Topic (Sticky) Fury of Pandaria: PvE Fury in MoP

 Safeguard – Replaces Intervene.
 Takes the next attack cast at the target and reduces their damage taken by 20% for 6sec.
 Removes movement-impairing effects.
 25yd range, 30sec CD.

-Vigilance – Transfers 30% of the target’s damage to you for 12sec.
+Vigilance – Reduces the target's damage taken by 20%.
 Taunt has no CD while target has Vigilance.
 40yd range, 2min CD.

 Avatar – Increases damage done by 20% and rage gained by 30% for 20sec.
 Immune to roots and snares.
 3min CD.